nuts-foundation/nuts-node/docs/pages/deployment/storage-configuration.rst

 Redis
 =====

-If the node is configured to use Redis it stores all non-volatile data in the configured Redis server.
+If the node is configured to use Redis it stores network state in the configured Redis server.
 To use Redis, configure ``storage.redis.address``.
 You can configure username/password authentication using ``storage.redis.username`` and ``storage.redis.password``.